THookz/Immutable/submissions/decentralized-storage/README.md

 ✅ Steps to Upload Using Storacha:

-Visit the Upload Console Go to: https://console.storacha.network
+Visit the Upload Console Go to: [Storcha Console](https://console.storacha.network)

 Enter Any Email Address • No wallet needed. • You may use a private or alias email for privacy — it’s only used to generate access.